 Staff and Advisory Board

 Tina Kuckkahn-Miller, J.D.
-(Ojibwe)

-Director, Northwest Heritage Program
+Director of the Northwest Heritage Program

-Linley Logan is a multi-disciplinary contemporary artist/designer and art consultant.
+Linley (Seneca) is a multi-disciplinary contemporary artist/designer and art consultant.
 He has attended four International Indigenous Arts Exchanges, curates contemporary Native American art exhibits, and serves on local arts boards.
 Linley’s employment experience includes the Smithsonian Institution’s National Museum of the American, and teaching printmaking at Hawaiian Ohana for Education in the Arts, Hawaii.
 Linley has served on grant review panels for the Longhouse Education and Cultural Center, Native Arts and Cultures Foundation, First Peoples Fund, Ford Foundation - Leveraging Investments in Creativity, NEA - Folk and Traditional Arts, All Roads Film program, and the National Geographic Society.